-Here is a flyer for the forthcoming paperback release of my book, A Hermeneutics of Religious Education, which entitles you to 20% off publisher’s price.
+Here is a flyer for the paperback release of my book, A Hermeneutics of Religious Education, which entitles you to 20% off publisher’s price.

 Very interesting post by Neil McKain on a kind of over-explicit approach to RE planning that in my book, influenced by Paul Standish, I label ‘impudent practice’.